Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Tools for the proofs -- Mathematical preliminaries from the SCI hierarchy

-The statements in our theorems are well-defined up to the definition of an algorithm/randomised algorithm.
+\begin{rem}(The purpose of \MG{the notion of} a general algorithm: universal impossibility results, \cite[Remark 8.4]{comp}).
+The purpose of a general algorithm is to have a definition that will encompass any model of computation, and that will allow impossibility results to become universal.
+Given that there are several non-equivalent models of computation, \MG{our impossibility results will be shown with respect to this general definition of an algorithm.} \end{rem} Owing to the presence of the special non-halting ''output'' NH, we have to extend the metric $d_{\mathcal{M}}$ on $\mathcal{M}\times \mathcal{M}$ to $d_{\mathcal{M}}:(\mathcal{M} \cup \{\text{NH}\}) \times (\mathcal{M} \cup \{\text{NH}\}) \to [0,\infty]$ in the following way:

+In the case of $\eqref{eq:extended-metric}$ $d_{\mathcal{M}}$ is, strictly speaking, not a metric any more, since it can attain the value $\infty$, however, for simplicity we will abuse terminology slightly and keep referring to the extended function $d_{\mathcal{M}}$ as a metric or an extended metric.

 There are a myriad of different types of machines that can be used to model an algorithm: the Turing machine \cite{Turing_Machine} (and its cousins including the Markov model \cite{MarkovModel}), the BSS machine \cite{BSS_machine}, the von Neumann architecture \cite{von_Neumann}, the real RAM \cite{realRAM}, etc. as well as their randomised versions.
-Indeed, since randomised methods, such as for example randomised gradient decent, are often used when training neural networks, we need to consider randomised algorithms in order to achieve full generality.
+Indeed, since randomised methods, such as for example randomised gradient descent, are often used when training neural networks, we need to consider randomised algorithms in order to achieve full generality.
 However, these models are not equivalent when it comes to computability.
-Thus, to create universal impossibility results we use general algorithms from Definition \eqref{def:General_alg} and a randomised general algorithms from Definition \ref{definition:ProbablisticAlgorithm} that encompass any reasonable definition of a computational model in the way that they are more powerful than any standard machine, therefore making the impossibility results stronger.
+Thus, to create universal impossibility results we use general algorithms from Definition \ref{def:General_alg} and randomised general algorithms from Definition \ref{definition:ProbablisticAlgorithm} that encompass any reasonable definition of a computational model in the way that they are more powerful than any standard machine, therefore making the impossibility results stronger.
 Formally we define a randomised algorithm as follows: